Inge Auerbacher

-Inge Auerbacher (born December 31, 1934, in Kippenheim) is a German-born American chemist.
-She is a survivor of the Holocaust and has published many books about her experiences in the Second World War.
+Inge Auerbacher (born December 31, 1934) is a German-born American chemist.
+She is a Holocaust survivor and has published many books about her experiences in the Second World War.

 Early life

-Inge Auerbacher was the last Jewish child born in Kippenheim, a village in South-Western Germany located at the foot of the Black Forest, close to the borders of France and Switzerland.
+Inge Auerbacher was the last Jewish child born in Kippenheim in southwestern Germany.
 She was the only child of Berthold (1898–1987) and Regina Auerbacher (née Lauchheimer, 1905–1996).
 Both of her parents came from observant Jewish families who had lived for many generations in Germany.

 Inge's father was a soldier in the German Army during World War I. He was wounded badly and consequently awarded the Iron Cross for service to his country.
 Inge's father was a textile merchant and the family owned a large home in Kippenheim.

 The Holocaust

 On November 10, 1938, her father and grandfather were arrested and taken away during the chaos of Kristallnacht (Night of the Broken Glass) and sent to the Dachau concentration camp.
 Inge, her mother, and her grandmother were able to hide in a shed during Kristallnacht and were not harmed.
 A few weeks later Inge's father and grandfather returned home, but her grandfather died shortly after in May 1939 of a heart attack.

 Auerbacher spent part of her childhood between the years 1942–1945, when she was sent to a concentration camp.

-When Inge was just 7 years old, she was deported with her parents to the Theresienstadt concentration camp in Czechoslovakia.
+When Inge was just 7 years old, she was deported with her parents to the Theresienstadt Ghetto in Czechoslovakia.
 When they arrived, everything they had with them was taken, except for the clothes they were wearing, and Inge's doll, Marlene.
 Conditions in the concentration camp were very harsh.
 People were sick and hungry.
 Potatoes were considered to be as valuable as diamonds.
 Food was scarce in the camp, Inge was hungry, scared and sick most of the time.
 Her parents always tried to do what they could for her, with the circumstances they were faced with.
 For her eighth birthday, her parents gave her a tiny potato cake with a little bit of sugar; for her ninth birthday, an outfit sewn from rags for her doll; and for her tenth birthday, a poem written by her mother.

-A total of 140,000 people were shipped to Theresienstadt concentration camp near Terezin; 88,000 were sent primarily to the gas chambers in Auschwitz, and 35,000 died of malnutrition and disease in Terezin.
-Of the 15,000 children imprisoned in Terezin, Inge and her parents were among the 1% that survived.
+A total of 140,000 people were shipped to Theresienstadt Ghetto near Terezín; 88,000 were sent primarily to the gas chambers in Auschwitz, and 35,000 died of malnutrition and disease in Terezín.
+Of the 15,000 children imprisoned in Terezín, Inge and her parents were among the 1% that survived.
 The Red Army rescued Auerbacher's family on May 8, 1945.
 After a short stay at Göppingen, the family immigrated to New York City in May 1946.
 Seven years later Auerbacher obtained US citizenship.
 She graduated from Queens College and spent 38 years working as a chemist.